-First, we must clarify how the field may be inadvertently be using a tractor instead of a spade.
+First, we must clarify how the field may inadvertently be using a tractor instead of a spade.
 As previously stated, the International Cancer and Cognition Task Force declared that objective measures, such as neuropsychological tasks, should be used for measuring CRCD (Wefel et al., 2010).
 These assessments often measure a participant’s response time (RT) when completing a task or trial, and make comparisons based on the average RT (Gaynor et al., 2022).
 While this approach has been used for many years, there are multiple complications with relying on mean RTs.
-One problem stems from using a point-estimate for a distribution that doesn’t represent the data.
-Mean and standard deviation are based on a normal distribution, but RT distributions are almost always positively skewed.
+One problem stems from using a point-estimate for a distribution that does not represent the data.
+The heavy reliance on mean and standard deviation in statistics is based on a normal distribution, but RT distributions are almost always positively skewed.
 The potential problem of relying on a normal curve to describe RT data is depicted in Figure 5.
 In this figure, the normal curve is traced in red, and quite noticeably fails to account for the main peak of the RT distribution.
 The mean for this normal curve would be around 400 ms, which is a visible overestimation of the actual trend in the data.
 Adding to this reliance on a point-estimate like the mean does not describe the actual pattern of the data.
 As stated by Schwarz (2001), “the decision to initiate and execute a specific overt response does not arise holistically, in an all-or-none fashion, but is rather preceded by a stage during which response-related information gradually accumulates over time,” (p.459).
 By relying on means, we fail to account for the mechanisms of the cognitive process.

 Figure 5